3meters/proxibase/readme.md

 ### GET /tableName/:id1,id2
 Returns records with the specified _ids.
 Note the initial colon.

+### GET /tablename/[:id1,id2,.../]childTable1,childTable2|*
+Returns all records specified with subdocuments for each child table specified.
+The wildcard * returns all child documents.
+All fields from child documents are returned.
+The query limit is applied both to the main document array and to each of its child arrays.
+Filters only apply to the main document, not to the documents children.

 ### GET parameters
 GET query parameters are ordinary: The paramter chain begins with a ? and is delimited by &.
 Unrecognized paramters are ignored.